jakerenzella/personal-website/content/posts/2020-03-10-creating-an-inline-emoji-selector.md

 `/(?<=\:)(.*?)(?=\:|$)/` matches the content after a `:` and before a `:` or the end of a line.

-The method for finding the caretOffset (thanks to stackoverflow for this one, although I couldn't find the exact author.)
+Here is the method for finding the caretOffset (thanks to stackoverflow for this one, although I couldn't find the exact author.)
 ```ts
 private caretOffset() {
     let element = this.input.first.nativeElement;